mariadb-corporation/mariadb-columnstore-api/python/docs/usage/basic_bulk_insert.rst

    :lineno-start: 26
    :caption: example/basic_bulk_insert.py

-We need to include :py:mod:`pymcsapi` which is the main include file for pymcsapi.
-This will pull in all the required includes to use mcsapi.
+We need to import :py:mod:`pymcsapi` which is the main module to use mcsapi.

 .. literalinclude:: ../../example/basic_bulk_insert.py
    :linenos: